 New Plans Andy asked Rockland Green for trash tonnage data so that it can be plotted over the same time period.
 Kelly and Glenn continue to research best waste management and recycling practices of other agencies.

-Website Changes Marcy showed ways the Village of Nyack website can be improved to include more about the whole menu of recycling topics (yard waste, food scraps, composting, plastic, etc,) and asked for input.
+Website Changes Marcy showed ways the Village of Nyack website can be improved to include more information about the whole menu of recycling topics (yard waste, food scraps, composting, plastic, etc,) and asked for input.

 Eco Fest